 The minimum amount you’ll need for a down payment depends on what type of loan you’re getting.
 Most loans require a credit score higher than 620, though some government-backed loans accept lower.

 - VA loan.
-No down payment required
+No down payment

 - USDA loan.
-No down payment required.
+No down payment

 - Fannie Mae HomeReady loan.
-3%.
+3%

 - Freddie Mac Home Possible loan.
 3%.

 - FHA loan.
-3.5%.
+3.5%

 Are there any downsides to buying property with a low down payment?

-Yes.
-Putting down a small down payment can lead to higher interest rates, which can make your home cost a lot more in the long run.
+Yes, there can be.
+Making a small down payment can lead to higher interest rates, which can make your home cost a lot more in the long run.

 How do I determine my down payment size and borrowing amount?

-- $500,000 x 0.05 = $15,000
+- $300,000 x 0.05 = $15,000

 - Taxes.
 When you buy a home, you may be required to pay a real estate transfer tax.
-These taxes can range from nonexistent in some places to thousands of dollars in others.
-Before buying a home, look up how much you’ll need to pay in transfer taxes and factor it into your loan amount.
+These taxes can range from none in some places, to thousands of dollars in others.
+Before buying a home, research the transfer tax and factor it into your loan amount.

 Is it worth paying PMI to buy a property faster?